-Various types and lengths of scholarships are available including: General merit-based scholarships up to 4 years, Guaranteed Reserve Force Duty in the Army National Guard or Army Reserve, Science Technology Engineering and Math Majors, and select Language Majors.
+Various types and lengths of scholarships are available including: General merit-based scholarships up to 4 years, for service in the Active Duty Army or the Army National Guard or Army Reserve.

-Scholarship Cadets receive: full tuition and fees, a subsistence allowance of up to $500 per month and a book allowance of $1,200 a year.
+Scholarship Cadets receive full tuition and fees, a subsistence allowance of $420 per month and a book allowance of $600 per semester.

-Contracted Cadets can earn up to $2,000 per semester for attaining a B- or better in a variety of strategic languages.
+Contracted Cadets can earn up to $800 per semester for attaining a B or better in a variety of strategic languages.

-Non-scholarship contracted Cadets receive a subsistence allowance of up to $500 per month.
+Non-scholarship contracted Cadets receive a subsistence allowance of $420 per month.

 Non-scholarship and some types of scholarship Cadets may also become part of Army Reserve or Army National Guard units while in ROTC to receive additional benefits.

 Any student may take military science classes, but to contract into Army ROTC, a student must be:

 Enrolled full-time, working toward a bachelor's or graduate degree